SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 3. Role hierarchy and inheritance

-You can create roles that inherit from multiple roles like A = B + C where A will have the union of permissions from B and C.
+We want to create roles that inherit from multiple roles like A = B + C where A will have the union of permissions from B and C.

 We want to avoid duplicating permission sets across roles.
 For example, a 'Manager' should automatically get all 'Employee' permissions, plus extras.